Media! Tech! Parenting!

 Click to visit.

-To Learn a lot more listen to recently broadcast Diane Rehm Show about the non-candidate SuperPACs that are spending enormous sums on political advertisements.
+To Learn a lot more, listen to a recently broadcast Diane Rehm Show about the non-candidate SuperPACs that are spending enormous sums on political advertisements.
 Jane Mayer’s recent New Yorker article, Attack Dog, is another comprehensive article.
 Talking to children about what they are seeing on television is critical, especially during an election cycle.

 You Can be Media Savvy with Your Kids in 2012!